chStaiger/surf-metadata-registry/README.md

 surfmeta search -k local
 Found 2 datasets:

-Title            UUID                                  Organization  Groups
+Title            UUID                                  Organization  System
 ---------------------------------------------------------------------------
-Sherlock Holmes  1fd0e173-8873-4619-ab38-bfda5a47a8cc  book-club  analysis-data Book collection  d24468e0-e708-41ba-ace4-cc11cecafc15  book-club  <no groups>
+Sherlock Holmes  1fd0e173-8873-4619-ab38-bfda5a47a8cc  book-club  local or not defined Book collection  d24468e0-e708-41ba-ace4-cc11cecafc15  book-club  local or not defined
 ```

-To further onspect the metadata of the Sherlock Holmes files use the UUID in the command `list`:
+To further inspect the metadata of the Sherlock Holmes files use the UUID in the command `list`:

 ```
 surfmeta list 1fd0e173-8873-4619-ab38-bfda5a47a8cc